OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 This implementation is a bit more effective, and it is difficult to bypass with Frida only, especially if some obfuscation has been added.

+##### Checking the app signature

 Another approach would be to check the signature of the APK when the app is starting.
 In order to include the frida-gadget within the APK it would need to be repackaged and resigned.

-A check for the signature1 could be implemented by using [GET_SIGNATURES](https://developer.android.com/reference/android/content/pm/PackageManager#GET_SIGNATURES "GET_SIGNATURES") (deprecated in API level 28) or [GET_SIGNING_CERTIFICATES](https://developer.android.com/reference/android/content/pm/PackageManager#GET_SIGNING_CERTIFICATES "GET_SIGNING_CERTIFICATES") which was introduced with API level 28.
+**Method**: A check for the signature could be implemented by using [GET_SIGNATURES](https://developer.android.com/reference/android/content/pm/PackageManager#GET_SIGNATURES "GET_SIGNATURES") (deprecated in API level 28) or [GET_SIGNING_CERTIFICATES](https://developer.android.com/reference/android/content/pm/PackageManager#GET_SIGNING_CERTIFICATES "GET_SIGNING_CERTIFICATES") which was introduced with API level 28.

 The following example is using GET_SIGNATURES;